tenth-speed-writer/ChapterMasterTextFix/docs/CODE_STYLE.md

   - Example: `enum eCOLORS` with entries `DarkRed`, `Blue`, etc.

 ### General Styling:
+- It's recommended to initialize variables when declaring them.
+I.e `var variable = 0`, instead of just `var variable`.
+- It's also recommended to declaring each variable on a new line, avoiding `var variable1 = 0, variable2 = 2...`, to improve readability.
 - `&&` and `||` should be used instead of `and` and `or`.\
 This is to ensure compatibility with JavaScript formatters.
 - Indentation should be 4 **spaces**.
 Don't use tabs.
 Different editors interpret tabs differently.